-Birla Copper sees Indian copper demand doubling by 2026
+Birla Copper CEO sees Indian copper demand doubling by 2026

 SHANGHAI (Reuters) - India’s refined copper consumption is set to more than double over the next eight years amid rising demand from the power, auto and consumer sectors, the chief executive of one of the country’s top copper smelters said on Thursday.

-The nation’s consumption of the metal is expected to rise to 1.433 million tonnes by 2026 from 650,000 tonnes in 2018, Birla Copper CEO J.C.
+The nation’s consumption of the metal is expected to rise to 1.433 million tonnes by 2026 from around 650,000 tonnes in 2018, Birla Copper Chief Executive Officer J.C.
 Laddha told delegates at the Asia Copper Conference in Shanghai.

 However, he added that this projection did not include the boost copper may receive from a boom in copper-intensive electric vehicles.

 “If you add that, I think by 2026 the total consumption would be 2.5 million tonnes,” Laddha said.

-Birla Copper is a unit of Hindalco Industries.
+Birla Copper, a unit of Hindalco Industries, has around 430,000 tonnes per year of copper smelting capacity in India’s western state of Gujarat.

 “India’s demand for overall copper has risen rapidly over the years and is expected to rise further as a result of various projects like ‘Make in India’ (and) infrastructure investment,” Laddha said.